 During nightly sleep the brain consolidates memories, pruning and determining which ones should go from short-term storage to long-term memory.
 The fragmentation of sleep undermines the smoothness of this process.

 Infants have highly fragmented sleep, and as they get older the sleep period becomes more consolidated.
-The failure of some children to consolidate sleep leads, in some part, to many sleep disorders of early childhood.
+The failure of some children to consolidate sleep leads, in some part, to sleep disorders of early childhood.
 Because fragmentation means lower overall sleep duration, this is particularly worrisome on children whose brains are still developing.

 Parkinson’s Disease patients often have fragmented sleep as do elderly people with dementia.
+(See definition of sleep).

 Chronotherapies such as artificial bright light and melatonin supplements (or the prescription drug ramelteon) are sometimes employed in these cases.
 Getting these people to get a good night’s sleep seems to reduce some of the symptoms of their neurological conditions, and doctors place a high priority on it.